-Name: el for 2021-2022: Level for 2022-2023: (Please circle the appropriate box below) Are you planning to upgrade this year?
-Yes No, I plan to maintain my level Goals for judging next year: Goals for judging next year: Meets you feel will benefit your development as a a judge Why do you feel this meet is beneficial?
-Meets you would prefer not to be assigned i Reason? (i.e., cannot get time off work, other commitments, etc) If you are a coach, please indicate the Competitions/ses ssions that will conf lict with your coaching requ irements Are there any other opportunities you feel would be beneficial to you as a judge, but are not currently available in Alberta?
-The more any care.
-Opportunition you lost from the solutional to you do a judge, but all flot outlotting aranable in Alberta:
+Name: Lev el for 2022-2023: Level for 2023-2024: 4 (Please circle the appropriate e box below) Are you planning to upgrade this year?
+Yes No, I plan to maintain my level Goals for judging next year: Meets you feel will benefit your development as a judge Why do you feel this meet is beneficial?

+T 2 Meets you would prefer not to be assigned d Reason? (i.e., cannot get time off work, other commitments, etc) If you are a coach, please indicate the Competitions/se ssions that will l conf lict with your coaching requ irements And the second state of th Are there any other opportunities you feel would be be neticial to you a as a ji udge, but are not currently a available in Alberta?